Purpose of Student Disability Services:

 - Use of a computer for note taking, written assignments and tests

 - Special seating in the classroom

 - Enlarged print

-Want to be more involved with disability issues?
+Want to be more involved with disability issues at UT?

-- Share your thoughts with the associate director regarding any questions or concerns you may have about disability services.
+- Share your thoughts with the associate director regarding any questions or concerns you may have about Student Disability Services.